wp-plugins/wp-meetup/README.txt

 1. Visit the options page located at Settings -> WP Meetup and follow the instructions.
 1. To include the event calendar on a page, create a new page and in the content editor, enter `[wp-meetup-calendar]` where you want the calendar to appear on the page.

+**Important: If you're upgrading from a version prior to 1.2, make sure to disable the plugin and re-enable it.**

 == Screenshots ==

 1. Admin area of the plugin found under Settings -> WP Meetup